top of page

 who could afford Pneuma's pricey two-year course programs to gain credentials to integrate its transpersonal psychology approach into therapy practice and/or in turn teach others how to better tap into the lucrative high end of the healing field.

 Seemingly towards that end, for a while they appeared busy incubating a wannabe tony resort.
-Former regulars earlier witnessed the bathhouse's two new fancy tiled tub rooms, replete with shiny, ostentatiously fancy faucet fixtures.
-(They were so blindingly shiny, they reminded writer of a Marine Corps honor guard's steel helmet) That they were renovated at a snail's pace, well over a half year, was maybe an indication of how disconnected the new owners were from the idea of keeping the spa running full tilt.
-A spa so long dedicated to serving the great unwashed masses as a public-minded service.
-The bathhouse was no longer referred to as 'the bathhouse.'
-It became (briefly) "The Wellness Center."
+Former regulars had earlier witnessed the bathhouse's two new fancy tiled tub rooms, replete with shiny, ostentatiously elaborate faucet fixtures.
+(They were so blindingly shiny they reminded writer of a Marine Corps honor guard's steel helmet.)
+That they were renovated at a snail's pace, well over half a year, was maybe an indication how disconnected the new owners were from the notion of ever keeping the spa chugging along in high gear as the place long dedicated to serving the great unwashed masses in public-minded spirit for, at best, a modest profit.
+Early on, the bathhouse, no longer referred to as such, became (briefly) "The Wellness Center."
 And the humble A-frame house?
 Upgraded to "The Chalet."

 In the immortal words of Annie Hall, "Well, la-de-dah."

-Either way, time revealed their overarching intent -- if not all along, then in midstream after droves of fans accustomed to body freedom rejected mandatory cover-up -- was to upend the entire place's long-dedicated operation to accommodate their own shtick: first and foremost serving as world headquarters, retreat and teaching and indoctrination center for their Pneuma Institute - a peculiar, seeming amalgam of conventional Judaeo-Christian mindsets and transpersonal psychology, with strong focus on mindful breath as a psycho-therapeutic aid, mixed in with abiding interests of other co-owners: Central and South American
+Either way, time revealed their overarching intent -- if not all along, then in midstream, after droves of fans long accustomed to body freedom rejected mandatory cover-up -- was to upend the entire place's 145-year genuine-spa dedication just to accommodate their own shtick: first and foremost, to serve as world headquarters, retreat and teaching and indoctrination center for their Pneuma Institute - a peculiar seeming amalgam of conventional Judaeo-Christian mindsets and transpersonal psychology, with strong focus on mindful breath as a psycho-therapeutic aid, mixed in with the abiding interests of other co-owners, Central and South American

 shamanism.